odoocker/odoocker/README.md

 # The Ultimate Odoo Docker Tool

-Welcome to odoocker, the tool that's poised to redefine your Odoo Docker experience.
+Welcome to Odoocker, the tool that's poised to redefine your Odoo Docker experience.
 With a focus on usability, flexibility, and a seamless development journey, this tool ensures that every developer spends more time building and less time troubleshooting.
-This project is based on the [Official Odoo Docker](https://hub.docker.com/_/odoo/) setup
+This project is based on the [Official Odoo Docker](https://hub.docker.com/_/odoo/) setup.

-#### Here's what odoocker brings to the table:
+### What `Odoocker` brings to the table:

 1. **Ease of Setup**: No more fumbling through complex setups.
 Clone, copy a few files, update your hosts, and you’re set!
 We've streamlined the process to ensure a quick and hassle-free start.
 2. **Dynamic Configuration with .env**: Tailor your Odoo experience without sifting through a ton of documentation.
 The .env file, designed with clarity and structure, allows for easy adjustments and dynamic configurations.
-**3. Flexible Environment Actions**: Whether you’re diving deep into debugging or setting things up for a production run, odoocker adapts seamlessly.
+**3. Flexible Environment Actions**: Whether you’re diving deep into debugging or setting things up for a production run, `Odoocker` adapts seamlessly.
 Different environments, specific command-line values, and an array of configurations ensure you’re always in control.
 4. **Enhanced Development Experience**: We’ve packed in a bunch of Pro(d) Tips to supercharge your workflow.
-From defining powerful aliases, safeguarding against potential data loss, to colorizing your git branches – odoocker is more than just a tool, it’s an experience.
+From defining powerful aliases, safeguarding against potential data loss, to colorizing your git branches – `Odoocker` is more than just a tool, it’s an experience.
 5. **Streamlined Deployment**: No more lengthy, confusing deployment processes.
 With our intuitive steps and tips, deploying Odoo becomes as simple as 1-2-3.

-We wish you a frictionless Odoo Docker experience with `odoocker`.
+We wish you a frictionless Odoo Docker experience with `Odoocker`.
 Say goodbye to endless hours of debugging and embrace efficient development!

-Note: While we've aimed to make things simpler, always refer to the official documentation for detailed information and updates.
+*Note:* While we've aimed to make things simpler, always refer to the official documentation for detailed information and updates.
 After all, knowledge is power!

 ## Quick Setup Guide: